bfh-proj1-sumfrie/backend/README.md

 When building the containers the database will automatically be populated with test data.

+### Swagger API Docs
+You can find the API Docs here: `http://localhost:5000/api/swagger.json`.

+If you want to test it using an a swagger interface go to: https://inspector.swagger.io

+and use the your swagger link where you host this software `http://myhost.com/api/swagger.json`

+If you are developing make sure to allow CORS request, so you can use `http://127.0.0.1:5000/api/swagger.json` in the swagger inspector.

 ## CI/CD
 This project is automatically tested and linted on Travis CI.